 Department of Motor

 Vehicles.
-Buyers of these plates pay special fees of $25 the first year and
+Buyers of these plates pay special fees of $61.
+Then

-$20 each continuing year.
-These fees go into a dedicated Lake Tahoe fund, which
+$30 of those fees, go into a dedicated Lake Tahoe

 is administered by DSL for projects and programs that will preserve or restore

 the natural environment of Lake Tahoe.
 These funds are available as grants.